InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 <h4>4.
 The data set</h4>
 The data set was originally posted at https://www.kaggle.com/datasets/nalisha/bmw-car-sales-and-price-dataset.
-The description of the data set states:
+The description of the data set states:<br>

 > This dataset contains detailed information about BMW cars, including technical specifications, usage metrics, and pricing.
 It is suitable for data analysis, visualization, and machine learning regression tasks.